 Positioned at the entrance to MFAB’s Gund Gallery, the video wall establishes a tone that stays with visitors throughout the exhibition.
 In many cases, it’s the only place where sound and movement are used to express and support the work on display.

 Our approach was driven by a commitment to represent the artwork and the curatorial themes using the language and evocative potential of dynamic media.
 For Samurai!, skillfully choreographed camera movement, dramatic pacing and a taiko drumming soundtrack bring ancient warriors to life.
 In a very different approach for John Singer Sargent Watercolors, layering sequences and washes of color imply the path of a paintbrush and the ethereal qualities of watercolor.

-We’ve continued to work with MFAB on a total of nine high-profile video displays.
+We’ve continued to work with MFAB on a total of ten high-profile video displays.
 Each piece is very different, but all were carefully crafted to reflect the style, content and tone of the exhibition.

 Spring 2013, Samurai!

 Fall 2013, John Singer Sargent Watercolors

 Spring 2014, Quilts and Color

 Spring 2015, Hokusai

 Fall 2015, Class Distinctions: Dutch Painting in the Age of Rembrandt and Vermeer